-In 2010, I moved to South Africa from Botswana, where I had spent three years as deputy principal of the Maru-a-Pula School in Gaborone.
+In 2010, I moved to South Africa from Botswana, where I had been a deputy principal.
 My eighteen years in Botswana were all connected to the education sector, at government schools, in teacher education colleges, at an educational publishing company and working as a consultant to the United Nations, particularly in the field of HIV/AIDS education.
-I also took a year away from Pyramid Publishing, to set up the North Andaman Tsunami Relief organisation, in Thailand, after the 2006 tsunami.
+I also took a year in Thailand, to help set up the North Andaman Tsunami Relief organisation, after the tsunami.